taunsquared/taunsquared.github.io/_open-lab-notebook/03-cuttlefish-hunting-behavior.md

 * What are the firing dynamics of cuttlefish tentacles?

+## Want to get involved?

+To contribute to this project, please visit the [Cuttle Shuttle project page](http://www.everymind.online/CuttleShuttle/) at [Every Mind Online](http://www.everymind.online/).

 ## Experimental Protocol

 The most current draft of my [experimental protocol](/assets/files/ExperimentalProtocol_CuttleShuttle_20160620.pdf).